ricktu288/ray-optics/ai-tools/knowledge/objects.md

 }
 ```

+In user provided scenes created using the visual editor, they may use the `Aperture` type which is a blocker with a hole in the middle (the hole is defined by `p3` and `p4`).
+It is not recommended to use this type when writing JSON code directly.
+Use two `Blocker`s instead.

 ### Circular Blocker

 A blocker with the shape of a circle.
 The circle is defined by the center (`p1`) and a point on the circle (`p2`).